Program for Conservation of Culture

 Another obstacle to the practice of conservation science in the region is that the current scientific equipment for analyzing works of art is expensive and limitedly available.
 Cultural conservation in South Asia is also unable to thrive in part due to the slow-moving and siloed nature of museums and cultural institutions in South Asia.

-With the aim to promote a climate for cultural conservation in South Asia, the Program for Conservation of Culture (PCC) will bring global values of conservation practices in conversation with local needs, existing know-how of materials, resources, climate, legal parameters, and history, will build a solid foundation for future safekeeping and conservation of South Asia’s heritage.
-One crucial outcome of this program will be to train a cadre of scientifically minded experts with a passion for uncovering the stories that objects can tell us.
+With the aim to promote a climate for cultural conservation in South Asia, the Program for Conservation of Culture (PCC) brought global values of conservation practices in conversation with local needs, existing know-how of materials, resources, climate, legal parameters, and history, and built a solid foundation for future safekeeping and conservation of South Asia’s heritage.
+One crucial outcome of this program was to train a cadre of scientifically minded experts with a passion for uncovering the stories that objects can tell us.

 Conservation Science Training and Research Program (CoSTAR)

-In an attempt to bridge the gap between Art History, Museology, Art Conservation, and Conservation Science, the CoSTAR program is in partnership with the Lakshmi Mittal and Family South Asia Institute, Harvard University, Harvard Global Research Support Centre, New Delhi; and the Harvard Art Museums, Harvard University; in association with Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (CSMVS Museum), Mumbai, to strengthen the practice of Conservation Science in India.
-CoSTAR aims to build up a temper of scientific studies in the conservation of art objects in India in conjunction with art historical studies.
+In an attempt to bridge the gap between Art History, Museology, Art Conservation, and Conservation Science, the CoSTAR program – in partnership with the Lakshmi Mittal and Family South Asia Institute, Harvard University; Harvard Global Research Support Centre, New Delhi; and the Harvard Art Museums, Harvard University; in association with Chhatrapati Shivaji Maharaj Vastu Sangrahalaya (CSMVS Museum), Mumbai – strengthened the practice of Conservation Science in India.
+CoSTAR built up a temper of scientific studies in the conservation of art objects in India in conjunction with art historical studies.
+Learn about its launch in 2020 here.

 Workshops and Seminars